George

-The Kurt Weill Foundation for Music has announced the winners of the twenty-seventh annual Lotte Lenya Competition, which took place Saturday 3 May 2025 at Kilbourn Hall in Rochester, New York.
-George Robarts took home the First Prize of $25,000.
+On 3 May 2025 George won the $25,000 First Prize at the Kurt Weill Foundation for Music’s twenty-seventh annual Lotte Lenya Competition, which took place at Kilbourn Hall in Rochester, New York.

 A versatile singer and actor with “a great penchant for comedy” (Opera Scene), George works across opera, theatre, art song and cabaret.